Miracle Workers (2006 TV series): Positive Impacts

 BMC Medical Education states that medical reality tv can provide real-life examples of patient care along with technology enhanced strategies.
 According to the source, a programme of learning was developed using clips from medical reality television such as 24 hours in A&E to provide a mode of case-based learning.
 Students in this study reacted positively to the use medical reality tv as a realistic and relatable method of teaching along with finding this method of teaching further engaging and memorable, most likely due to the high degree of emotions portrayed throughout.

 A review on Miracle Workers by the British Medical Journal talks about how despite the difficulty of getting on the show in the first place and having treatment fully funded through the show, this series has successfully treated the patients who have appeared on the show.
 The beneficial effects of the treatments carried out on Miracle Workers along with the solution of the illnesses the patients suffer from are shown at the end of each episode.

 Aftermath

-Priscilla Benoit who appeared on episode 5 of the series, passed away at age 56 at the Texas Heart Institute, which is a part of Luke's Episcopal Hospital in Houston after suffering from numerous side effects such as a stroke, pneumonia, sepsis and brain haemorrhage.
+Priscilla Benoit who appeared on episode 5 of the series, died at age 56 at the Texas Heart Institute, which is a part of Luke's Episcopal Hospital in Houston after suffering from numerous side effects such as a stroke, pneumonia, sepsis and brain haemorrhage.
 The episode with Benoit was still aired as the executive producers of the series felt a responsibility to portray Benoit's journey along with Dr. Cohn agreeing with the decision to air the episode.